dyeee/MEV-Boost-Project/README.txt

 This script performs statistical analysis on the bids data, payload data, and the matched_df DataFrame.
 It provides insights and visualizations to understand the characteristics and distributions within these datasets.

 # MEV_boost_ML.py:
 This script is dedicated to model training and evaluation.
-It uses the cleaned and processed data to train machine learning models, and evaluates their performance.
+It uses the cleaned and processed data to train machine learning models and evaluates their performance.
+Additionally, it seeks to find the optimal parameters for the models.

+# Feature_select.py
+This script is used to test the performance of two sets of factors, "original factors (absolute)" and "normalized factors (relative)," when they are used as response variables alternately.